 It definitely takes effort and consistency to teach kids kindness.
 And it is completely natural for a kid to only see what they want and what would benefit them.
 It’s good to take opportunities to show kids how to think outside of themselves and be kind.

-Create opportunities to teach your kids about kindness through different activities.
+Create opportunities to teach your kids about kindness with these 60 Kindness Questions to Ask Kids, as well as through different kindness activities.
 Here are eleven different activities to create kindness in your home.

 11 Activities to Teach Your Kids About Kindness